+6.3 Watershed Specific Total Maximum Daily Load Action Plans

-4.2.13 Action Plan to Address Elevated Water Temperatures in the Eel River Watershed
+6.3.1 Action Plan to Address Elevated Water Temperatures in the Eel River Watershed

-The USEPA has established Total Maximum Daily Loads (TMDL) for elevated temperature in the Upper Main Eel, Middle Main Eel, Lower Main Eel, South Fork Eel, North Fork Eel, and Middle Fork Eel River watersheds.
+The U.S. EPA has established Total Maximum Daily Loads (TMDLs) for elevated temperature in the Upper Main Eel, Middle Main Eel, Lower Main Eel, South Fork Eel, North Fork Eel, and Middle Fork Eel River watersheds.
 All of those temperature TMDLs have assigned temperature load allocations corresponding to solar radiation loads that occur when the riparian vegetation is at full potential growth conditions, with allowances for the effects of natural factors that act to reduce those potential growth conditions.
 The goal of this Action Plan is to establish actions that achieve those TMDL load allocations.
 The following actions constitute the program of implementation to achieve the Eel River Watershed Temperature TMDLs and are consistent with the Policy for the Implementation of the Water Quality Objectives for Temperature.